Super East Java derby: Kanjuruhan Stadium disaster

 The deadliest incident in the Super East Java derby history occurred in Kanjuruhan Stadium on 1 October 2022, when Persebaya won Arema 3–2 at the end of the match.
-After the police took harsh measures on some spectators, who take photos with Arema players, approximately 3,000 Arema fans invaded the pitch and wreaked havoc along their way, causing Persebaya's players to hide inside police armored personal carriers before they could leave the stadium.
+After the police took harsh measures on some spectators, who take photos with Arema players, approximately 3,000 Arema fans invaded the pitch and wreaked havoc along their way, causing Persebaya's players to hide inside police Armoured personnel carriers before they could leave the stadium.
 Indonesian police tackled the situation using tear gas in order to dispersed the fans, but the situation worsened when tear gas being trapped in wind conditions, asphyxiating Arema fans invading the pitch.
 According to official police accounts, the tear gas caused the Arema fans to rush for the single exit point, resulting in a stampede and further asphxiations along the way.

 Early reports stated that the disaster caused 182 fatalities, with later reports showing 131 fatalities, and final report from Muhadjir Effendy showed that the fatalities count was 125.
 However, according to Malang Regency government's Postmortem Crisis Center Post, their fatalities count was initially 133, but their final report stated that the fatalities count was 131.
 Confirmed casualties from police reports were 125 Arema fans and 2 Indonesian police officers.
 Approximately 180–310 others were injured from the disaster in early reports, but Effendy's report stated that 323 others were injured in the disaster, including 21 who were in serious conditions.
 Until 24 October 2022, the reported number of casualties have been adjusted to 135 fatalities and 583 injuries, became the second deadliest incident in association football worldwide, and the deadliest in Asia, Indonesia and the eastern hemisphere.

-As a result of this disaster, all Liga 1 matches were suspended for initially a week, but were extended to 2 weeks with addition of Liga 2 matches, until the joint fact-finding team decided to suspend all PSSI leagues until the president's approval of normalization was approved.
-The Football Association of Indonesia banned Arema for hosting home matches until the end of the season, with further life bans from PSSI Disciplinary Commission to Arema FC match organizing committee Abdul Haris and Arema security officer Suko Sutrisno being issued.
-Additionally, Arema was also banned from holding matches with spectators as host, and their matches had to be held far from Malang home base being also issued.
-Indonesian president Joko Widodo instructed the association to suspend all Liga 1 matches until "evaluation of improvement of security procedures" was carried out.
-The decision to hold the match by the organizer of Liga 1 was agreed by shareholders.
-Compensations for victims who affected in this disaster was provided by Governor of East Java Khofifah Indar Parawansa, with compensation for deceased's relatives being 10 million rupiah (US$698.9), and injured victims being 5 million rupiah (US$349.45).
+As a result of this disaster, all Liga 1 matches were suspended for initially a week, but were extended to 2 weeks with the addition of Liga 2 matches, until the joint fact-finding team decided to suspend all PSSI leagues until the president's approval of normalization was approved.
+The Football Association of Indonesia banned Arema from hosting home matches until the end of the season, with further life bans from PSSI Disciplinary Commission to Arema FC match organizing committee Abdul Haris and Arema security officer Suko Sutrisno being issued.
+Additionally, Arema was also banned from holding matches with spectators as host, and their matches had to be held far from Malang's home base being also issued.
+Indonesian President Joko Widodo instructed the association to suspend all Liga 1 matches until an "evaluation of improvement of security procedures" was carried out.
+The decision to hold the match by the organizer of Liga 1 was agreed upon by shareholders.
+Compensations for victims who were affected by this disaster were provided by the Governor of East Java Khofifah Indar Parawansa, with compensation for deceased's relatives being 10 million rupiah (US$698.9), and injured victims being 5 million rupiah (US$349.45).